Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ## View your device on the IoT Central Dashboard

-1. Switch back to Azure IoT Central in your web browser.
+1. Switch back to the Azure IoT Central web portal.
 1. Select **Devices** from the IoT Central sidebar menu.
 1. Select the **CO2 Monitor** template.
 1. When your device enrolls into IoT Central, you may be prompted to **Refresh** the device list.